aai-institute/Startup-Risk-Classifier-EU-AI-Act/readme.md

 ```

 **Input CSV Format:**
-The CSV file should have the following columns:
+The CSV file should have the following columns.
+They are the same as created by the `search` command.
 - `Company Name`: Name of the company
 - `Use Case Name`: Name of the AI use case
 - `Use Case Description`: Detailed description of the AI use case